Welcome to Bronte Country

 Just over the moors from Haworth in what is known as the Pendle Witch Country of East Lancashire there is Wycoller (believed to be the location for Ferndean Manor in "Jane Eyre"), and Gawthorpe Hall near Burnley, where Charlotte Bronte was a regular visitor.

-Outside of Bronte Country and some forty or so miles to the north is the village of Cowan Bridge (near Ingleton in the Yorkshire Dales) where the Clergy Daughters' School (now in use as a self catering holiday cottage) provided the inspiration for Lowood School in "Jane Eyre", while the country house at Norton Conyers (near Ripon in the Vale of York) is believed to be the setting for Thornfield Hall in the same novel.
+Outside of Bronte Country and some forty or so miles to the north is the village of Cowan Bridge (near Ingleton in the Yorkshire Dales) where the Clergy Daughters' School there provided the inspiration for Lowood School in "Jane Eyre", while the country house at Norton Conyers (near Ripon in the Vale of York) is believed to be the setting for Thornfield Hall in the same novel.
 [N.B.
 Also in the Yorkshire Dales but closer nearby is the popular beauty spot of Bolton Abbey - which was visited by the Bronte family as a special excursion in 1833.]

 Further afield again Anne Bronte's grave can be found at St. Mary's Church in Scarborough - a popular resort on the Yorkshire Coast and near to the North York Moors to the east.
 [N.B.
 There are also Bronte connections with the English Lake District as Branwell Bronte held a tutoring job in Broughton in Furness and sketched the church during his stay there in 1840.
 Charlotte Bronte also stayed in the English Lake District some ten years later.]